Dakota-Schramm/freeCodeCamp/README.md

 My personal projects for freeCodeCamp lessons.

 # How to view
 The websites are uploaded with src and dist directories.
-View the index file in the dist directory to see the website as it should appear on codepen.io.
+View the index file in the dist directory.

 # What I've completed so far
 Within the freeCodeCamp course selection, I have completed Responsive Web Design, Javascript Algorithms and Data Structures, and Front End Development Libraries.